Female poses – 9 expert posing tips for photographing women

-I’m primarily a boudoir photographer, so for me posing women isn’t just about making them look better in photos, female poses are also about celebrating the female shape.
+I’m primarily a boudoir photographer, so for me posing women isn’t just about making them look better in photos, female poses celebrate the female shape.

 But female posing for photos is just as much about body language.